Categories

 Great White Shark

 The great white shark, also known as simply the “great white”, white pointer, white shark, or white death, is a species of large lamniform shark that can be found in the coastal surface waters of all the major oceans.
-It is the biggest shark and the largest predatory fish in the world.
+It is the largest predatory fish in the world.
+But, it is not the world’s biggest shark, that title goes to whale shark.
 Source: Deposit Photos

-Naturally, newspapers and home photo albums are full of unconfirmed huge great white tales.
-And although few have been properly authenticated, there is a lot of circumstantial evidence to suggest that the largest great white sharks grow to more than 6 meters (20 feet) in length.
+Naturally, newspapers and personal photo albums are full of unconfirmed stories about huge great whites.
+While only a few have been properly authenticated, circumstantial evidence suggests that the largest great white sharks can grow beyond 6 meters (20 feet) in length.

 Some researchers (understandably) question these measurements’ reliability, noting they were much larger than any other accurately reported sighting.
-This New Brunswick shark may have been a misidentified basking shark, according to these researchers, as the two have similar body shapes.
+According to these researchers, this New Brunswick shark may have been a misidentified basking shark, as the two have similar body shapes.
 The basking shark (Cetorhinus maximus) is the second-largest living fish, after the whale shark, and one of three plankton-eating sharks besides the whale shark and megamouth shark.

 The question of the Port Fairy shark was settled in the 1970s when J. E. Randall examined the shark’s jaws and “found that the Port Fairy shark was of the order of 5 m (17 ft) in length and suggested that a mistake had been made in the original record, in 1870, of the shark’s length”.